Flight-Free-UK/flight_free_uk_website/source/posts/flightfree2021-podcast-episode-1-new-years-resolutions.html.markdown

 #### Destination of the month:

 In our regular feature, Kirsty and Rachel talk about their top pick for a destination of the month.
-This time, they talk about their favourite beaches to visit.
+This time, they talk about their favourite beaches to visit for a bracing January stroll.

 ### You can listen to this full [](https://flightfreeuk.podbean.com/e/2021-series-new-years-resolutions/)podcast [here](https://flightfreeuk.podbean.com/e/2021-series-new-years-resolutions/), and access the rest of the series at our [podcast page](https://flightfree.co.uk/podcast/).